maurinl26/dwarf-p-ice3/docs/translation_options.md

     l486 to l489 removed in mode_ice4_sedimentation_split.F90
     l504 to l512 removed in mode_ice4_sedimentation_split.F90
     l517 to l526 removed in mode_ice4_sedimentation_split.F90
+    l151 is omitted in mode_ice4_slow.F90

+    PLATHAM_IAGGS field is omitted (contribution of electrical field to aggregation)

 - OSEDIM_BEARD = .False. meaning electric forces have no effect on sedimentation PEFIELDW